bet-lab/enex_analysis_engine/docs/source/guides/user-guide.rst

 7. **Visualization**: Use ``dartwork-mpl`` for publication-quality plots.

-See the :doc:`api` documentation for detailed information about each class and function, and :doc:`examples` for more comprehensive usage examples.
+See the :doc:`/api/index` documentation for detailed information about each class and function, and :doc:`/examples/index` for more comprehensive usage examples.